- The takeaway from this week’s episode is … your life is a balancing act between your free will and the guidance you are always being sent.

 - Recall what free will felt like.
-Free will first revealed itself when you crossed your arms, stomped your foot, and said no.
+Your free will first expressed itself when you crossed your arms, stomped your feet, and said no.

-- It’s your time to use these two elements, free will and guidance, to live a fulfilling life.
+- It’s your time to master these two elements of free will and guidance.

 HOW IT WORKS: Anytime you ask for guidance you must open yourself up to all the possibilities.
 This is what made it so easy to receive guidance in the first place when you were a kid.
 Being open to possibilities was driven by your curiosities.
 This is how your free will and guidance worked so perfectly together.
 There was no struggle, as you unwittingly followed your bliss.
 It’s no wonder you feel the void informing you that something important is missing now – because it is.
 Never doubt this feeling when it presents itself, as you are beginning to remember who you are. ~ Linda Deir